-The day dawned bright and early – well, about 9:30am – and my friend whom I was staying with drove me out to Agios Sostis beach, to the north of the island in a little horseshoe shaped bay known as Panormos Bay. (see map).
+The day dawned bright and early at9:30am – and my friend whom I was staying with drove me out to Agios Sostis beach, to the north of the island in a little horseshoe shaped bay known as Panormos Bay (see map).

 Mykonos Kayaking Tours and Trails is a small family run business, and it doesn’t even feel like a business.
 Husband and wife team Kostas and Jo – together with their two sons Nikos and Alexi – started their ‘business’ actually as a hobby back in 2007.
 As they grew more and more in love with the nature around Mykonos; the caves one can explore, the wildlife, they discovered they wanted to share it with people, and so the hobby turned into a business.

 When the summer season comes into full swing, further guides come and help and all guides, including the family, are BCU Certified – British Canoeing Union, so you can rest assured that you’re in safe hands.
 This certainly put my mind at rest as I watched the swell of the sea!

 My experience of Mykonos Kayaking